mkatrenik/chimp-example/Readme.md

 ##Setup

-prerequisites are node & java
+prerequisites are node & java (& phantomjs if you want to use it)

 ##First run
 ```bash